Product Safety and Product Security

 We are requesting all Toshiba Group employees, including not only their families but also their relatives, neighbors and friends, to provide product information and to cooperate in repairing defective products.

-In FY2020, we launched a recall company notice in the Japanese market and started replacing and collecting recalled products.
-The number of products subject to the recall is 1,301.
+In FY2021, we launched two recall company notices pertaining to product safety in the Japanese market and started replacing and collecting recalled products.
+The number of products subject to the recall is 3,837 LED ceiling lights and 314 residential photovoltaic power generation system power storage units (manufactured by OMRON Corporation).

 Initiatives for Enhancing Product Security

-To ensure security for products, systems, and services, Toshiba Group works to ensure security for product development processes and external products used in its products under its product security management system.
+To ensure security for products, systems, and services, Toshiba Group works, in collaboration with its quality assurance divisions and procurement divisions, to ensure security for product development processes and other companies’ products used in its products under its product security management system.

 Please refer to the Cyber Security Report for details on our product security efforts.